JehanneOS/jehanne/doc/hacking/overview.md

 **Do not abstract**
 : Replace abstractions used less than 3 times.
 Remove unused code.

-Aestetics
+Aesthetics
 ---------

-I do not care too much about aestetics, but readability matters.
+I do not care too much about aesthetics, but readability matters.
 Unfortunately, just like any other programmer, what I find readable largely depends on the code that I had to debug in the past.